 - Duplicate the layout to a new page

-You can duplicate the Page Builder content area to a new page on your site without the need to save it as a layout template.
+You can duplicate the Beaver Builder content area to a new page on your site without the need to save it as a layout template.
 See the Related Articles.

-You can save and export individual rows or modules.
+You can save and export individual rows, columns (as of Beaver Builder 2.1), or modules.
 If you save them as global objects, you can make a change in once place and the change is reflected everywhere else in the same site.
 See the Related Articles for more information